 Step 1: Review the list of learning communities, and select the community or communities for which you want to apply.
 Don’t forget to look at the requirements for each learning community since some require a specific major or a supplemental application.

-Step 2: Apply for your learning community through the housing contract.
+Step 2: Complete both your housing contract and your Learning Community contract.
 To learn more about how to sign up for housing, click here.

 If you’re wondering which learning community at Saint Louis University is right for you and the application process, take a look at these frequently asked questions.